godiard/help-activity/source/abacus.rst

 From left to right:

-project-toolbar button
-see below
+* project-toolbar button: see below

-edit-toolbar button
-see below
+* edit-toolbar button: see below

-abacus-toolbar button
-see below
+* abacus-toolbar button: see below

-customization-toolbar button
+* customization-toolbar button

-clear button
-clear the abacus
+* clear button: clear the abacus

-stop button
-exit the activity
+* stop button: exit the activity

 .. image :: ../images/Abacus-ex16.png

 From left to right:

-copy
-copy current value to clipboard paste paste a value from the clipboard into the abacus
+* copy: copy current value to clipboard

+* paste: paste a value from the clipboard into the abacus

 .. image :: ../images/Abacus-ex17.png

 From left to right:

-decimal button
-decimal abacus
+* Decimal button: decimal abacus

-soroban button
-Japanese abacus
+* Soroban button: Japanese abacus

-saupan button
-Chinese abacus
+* Saupan button: Chinese abacus

-nepohualtzintzin button
-Mayan abacus
+* Nepohualtzintzin button: Mayan abacus

-hexadecimal button
-hexadecimal abacus
+* Hexadecimal button: hexadecimal abacus

-binary button
-binary abacus
+* Binary button: binary abacus

-schety button
-Russian abacus
+* Schety button: Russian abacus

-fraction button
-fraction abacus
+* Fraction button: fraction abacus

-Caacupe button
-fraction abacus with +/–
+* Caacupe button: fraction abacus with +/–

-rod button
-Cuisenaire-like abacus
+* rod button: Cuisenaire-like abacus

-custom button
-your custom abacus
+* custom button: your custom abacus

 .. image :: ../images/Abacus-ex18.png

 From left to right:

-rods
-select the number of rods:
+* rods: select the number of rods:

-top beads
-select the number of beads on the top of the frame bottom select the number of beads on the bottom of the frame factor select the multiplication factor of top beads (e.g., on the Chinese abacus, each top bead counts as 5× the value of a bottom bead on the same rod) base select the base to determine the value of bottom beads across rods; this is 10 on most conventional abacuses, but 20 on the Mayan abacus, 16 on the hexadecimal abacus, and 2 on the binary abacus. create you must push this button to activate the selections you've made
+* top beads: select the number of beads on the top of the frame

+* bottom: select the number of beads on the bottom of the frame

+* factor: select the multiplication factor of top beads (e.g., on the Chinese abacus, each top bead counts as 5× the value of a bottom bead on the same rod)

+* base: select the base to determine the value of bottom beads across rods; this is 10 on most conventional abacuses, but 20 on the Mayan abacus, 16 on the hexadecimal abacus, and 2 on the binary abacus.

+* create: you must push this button to activate the selections you've made

 Gallery of abaci